mruonavaara/isd-exercises/README.md

-# Exercises for Introduction to Softwrae Development
+# Exercises for Introduction to Software Development

 This repository contains programming exercises for course _Introduction to Software Development_.